vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ![image](/assets/2025-10-18/010.png)

-## Build the Data Aggregation Hub Flow
+## Build the data aggregation Hub Flow

-The first thing we need is a table to store the aggregated data in and name it "TemperatureDaily".
-We will need a column of the date and also for the minimum, maximum and average temperature on that day.
+Now, let's build the Hub Flow.

+### Create the aggregate data table

+First, we need to create the table that will store the aggregated data.
+To do this, we create a new [Hub list](/Peakboard-Hub-Online-Using-lists-to-store-sensor-data.html) called `TemperatureDaily`.
+We add the following columns:
+* The date
+* The minimum temperature
+* The maximum temperature
+* The average temperature

 ![image](/assets/2025-10-18/020.png)

+### Create the aggregate data table data source

-In the Hub FLow project we set up a data source to access this table.
+Next, in our Hub Flow, we add a data source to access this table:

 ![image](/assets/2025-10-18/022.png)